 Hello Friends & Business acquaintances,

 Believe it or not, I’m beginning to feel my age as I prepare my body and psyche my mind for a punishing 100 mile bicycle ride through the hills of Connecticut to raise money for the CT Challenge on Saturday, July 29th.
 This is my tenth and possibly final year (I’m not getting any younger) to make some serious money in support of cancer survivors.
-This is an amazing event that brings more than 1,000 people (many of whom are cancer survivors) who will be riding along side me.
-This is a great charity event that is the primary revenue source for the Mission Center for Survivors located in Southport, CT.
+What an amazing event that brings more than 1,000 people (many of whom are cancer survivors) who will be riding along side me.
+The primary revenue source for the Mission Center for Survivors located in Southport, CT.
 Please show me the “old man” sympathy vote and support my efforts to benefit cancer survivors by making a donation in any amount that your spirit moves you to make.

 Here’s a link to make a donation (it’s quick & easy): https://ctchallenge.donordrive.com/participant/Milkman